The simulation above tests Orbilift on a range of different stairs, from steep to mild gradients.

 He explains Orbilift's use in aged-care.
 And beyond this, how stair climbing technology creates a network, linking all buildings, small and large.

-This network can benefit everyone, with all sorts of new services, delivered via stair-climbing devices traversing the environment.
+This network can benefit everyone, with all sorts of new services, delivered via stair-climbing devices, traversing and permeating the environment.

 Better connectivity increases the utility and value of all buildings.
-It's good for the environment, the economy and people.
+It's good for the environment, economic productivity and people.
+Please have a listen.

 _________________